-Graph Traversal: Deep Dive into DFS and BFS
+Graph Traversal: A Practical Guide to DFS and BFS

 Explore depth-first search and breadth-first search algorithms with visual examples and implementation details.

 Graph traversal is fundamental to solving many algorithmic problems.
-Understanding DFS and BFS is crucial.
+Understanding DFS and BFS is key.

 Depth-First Search (DFS)